aws/aws-cdk/design/aws-ecs/aws-ecs-tagging-support.md

 }
 ```

-And below is an example demonstrating how the current tagging API works:
+And below is an example use case demonstrating how the adjusted tagging API works:

 ``` ts
 // Create Task Definition